 In spring, hares often come together in a group for courtship and there is a higher chance of seeing these otherwise elusive animals.
-Their courtship is energetic with ‘boxing’, kicking and lots of leaping around which is where the phrase 'as mad as a March hare' stems from.
+Their courtship is energetic with ‘boxing’, kicking and lots of leaping around which is where the phrase 'Mad as a March hare' comes from.
 The March hare is a character made famous for appearing in the tea party in Lewis Carroll’s Alice’s Adventures in Wonderland.

-The female hares (jills) are slightly bigger than the males (jacks) and produce one to four young, called leverets which are weaned after three weeks.
+The female hares (jills) are slightly bigger than the males (jacks) and produce one to four young (leverets) which are weaned after three weeks.
 Unlike rabbits, Irish hares do not use burrows.
 They live above ground and their homes are called forms which are shallow depressions in dense vegetation such as tall grass, rushes, heather and marram grass at the coast.
 They feed exclusively on plants and eat a varied diet of grasses, sedges, seeds and even seaweed.
-They are agile creatures an can run up to 45mph, making them our fastest land mammal!
+They are agile creatures which can run up to 45mph, making them our fastest land mammal.

 Where you can find them?